jonathanapwoka20-prog/Excel_Power_Query_Data_Cleaning_and_Exploratory_Data_Analysis/README.md

 ---

-## How to Reproduce This Project
+## How to view and interact with the Project
-1. Download the raw dataset from **Kaggle.com**.
+1. Download the raw dataset from the files section.
 2. Load the data into **Microsoft Excel**.
-3. Open **Power Query Editor** and apply the transformation steps detailed in Section 5
+3. Open **Power Query Editor** if need be.
-4. Use the engineered columns to generate the EDA outputs shown in Section 6.